levex/aeterno/design/protocol-master-sys.md

 position zero is the actual binary that will be started and the rest of the arguments (if any) will become the arguments to the binary started.

-If starting the process failed, the command returns an Error condition, where the value of the error is the `errno` returned by the underlying system call to `execve`.
-Consult the manual page for `execve(2)` and the corresponding `errno.h` for details on why the call failed.

-If starting the process succeeded, the command returns with an Ok condition, where the value of this is the process identifier (usually the `pid`) of the process just started.

 ### Example

 *connection opened by `MASTER` to `SYS`*